Homework 2: Plotting Example Data

 values.

-Reading the Values into the Array
+Reading Values Into the Array

 We want to read NUM_DATA_POINTS